kragen/dumpulse/README.md

 This is used to feed a few thousand random packets to the server and verify its behavior against a Python model, and it found an off-by-one bounds-checking bug when I introduced it.

+I’ve hacked together a Dockerfile that installs Hypothesis and py.test inside a Docker container to run the tests inside of.

 Reliability and security
 ------------------------